‘Washing of the Water,’ Peter Gabriel

 Kill that fear of emptiness, that loneliness I hide

-“Washing of the Water” is cathartic to play on the piano, starting so soft and soothing, then building to the bridge, where I bang the crap out of the piano, getting all my frustrations out, then calming down again for the end of the song.
-It’s Gabriel at his best – forget “Sledgehammer.”
+Whatever the meaning is, it comes through loud and clear through the music.
+“Washing of the Water” is cathartic to play on the piano, starting so soft and soothing, then building to the bridge, where I bang the crap out of the instrument, getting all my frustrations out, then calming down again for the end of the song.
+I ride the waves of sorrow and despair, I release my own hooks, and kill the loneliness that sometimes comes to the surface.
+The water is a baptism, washing my worries and pain away.

 HE IS GOOD!